 People who want to eat tasty, healthy plant-based meals

 People who don’t have time to find recipes and buy the ingredients

 People who want to spend less time cooking

 Who is not suited for Grubby?

 People who are happy to find recipes and buy ingredients themselves

 People on a budget

 Would I buy Grubby again?

-If you’re in the market to try out one of these recipe kits, I’d definitely recommend giving Grubby a try – you can get 50% off your first box and 30% off for the rest of your first month.
+So if you’re in the market to try out one of these recipe kits, I’d definitely recommend giving Grubby a try.

 Whether you’re new to plant-based eating or you’ve been plant-based for a while, Grubby is definitely worth a try – you’ll be making healthy food choices that have less impact on the planet.